 I ended up making a pair of sticks in each color and a couple “double-sided” pairs for each boy.
-I put each set in a plastic bag and we were done!
+I put each set in a plastic bag and it was done!
 It took about 10 minutes total and only a few bucks for both sets!

-The travel craft sticks worked great on the airplane.
+These colorful popsicle sticks worked great on the airplane.
 It kept Elliot occupied (QUIETLY) for about 20 minutes and essentially took no space or weight in his backpack.
-It was a nice break from the iPad. 😉 Plus I wasn’t worried about it breaking or losing anything.
+It was a nice break from the iPad. 😉 Plus I wasn’t worried about about losing or breaking an expensive toy.

 We actually ended up using them at the family reunion in Indiana too.
 Evenings meant catching lightning bugs, playing games or hanging out.
 The travel craft sticks were a perfect fit for a low-key family activity!